 Russia is of critical geopolitical importance in today’s world and understanding its language, complex history, and rich cultural traditions is more relevant now than ever.
 Expertise in Russian language and culture prepares students for a wide variety of careers in spheres such as industry, finance, law, international relations, national security, and education.
 All of these sectors actively recruit graduates in Russian studies.

-The Russian Studies Program is committed to providing its students with a thorough, well-balanced and practical proficiency in contemporary spoken and written Russian, an in Russia’s fascinating and diverse literary and cultural worlds.
+The Russian Studies Program is committed to providing its students with a thorough, well-balanced and practical proficiency in contemporary spoken and written Russian, as well as with introducing students to Russia’s fascinating and diverse literary and cultural worlds.
 We are committed to helping students develop the critical, analytical and interpretive tools essential for successfully working and living in today’s increasingly global environment.
 Toward these ends, we regularly offer an array of courses conducted in both English and Russian that are small in size and taught by full-time faculty who are trained to teach Russian as a foreign language and culture.
-Our summer Russian language study abroad program, currently located in Tbilisi, Georgia, offers UF students a safe, affordable means of studying Russian in a more immersive environment while also learning about post-Soviet geopolitics firsthand in a captivating and important country with a long and complex relationship with Russia.
+Our summer Russian language study abroad program, currently located in Tbilisi, Georgia, offers UF students a safe, affordable means of studying Russian in a more immersive environment while also learning about post-Soviet geopolitics firsthand in a captivating and important country that has a long and complex relationship with Russia.

 - Learn more about the FLL – Russian Specialization.